tt6746690/learnCPP/accelerated_cpp/README.md

             + (`string url = "~;/?:@...";`): create `string` from string literal
             + (`string spaces(url.size(), '');`): create `string` from constructor
       + _assignmnet_
-        + `=` for assignment, calling `operator=` instead, which always destroys previous value
+        + `=` in an expression for assignment, calling `operator=` instead, which always destroys previous value
         + occurs when
         + in expression (`y = url;`)
       + _example_
         + `vector<string> split(const string&);`: function declaration
         + `vector<string> v;`: initialization
-        + `v = split(line);`:
+        + `v = split(line);`: _assigning a class type return value from a function_
           + on entry, initialization of `split` param
+            + i.e. copy of params to function
           + on exit, initialization of return value
+            + i.e. copy the return value into a temporary at the call site
           + then assignment to `v`
+            + i.e. assigning the temporary  to left-hand operand
   + _destructor_
+    + `~Vec(){}`
+      + prefixed by `~`
+      + no param and no return value
-    + controls what happens when objects of the type are destroyed, _destructor_ has same name as constructor but with a prefixed `~`
+    + controls what happens when objects of the type are destroyed
       + functions as cleanup, releasing resources (memory)
     + object destroyed when
       + local variable goes out of scope
       + dynamically allocated object with `delete`
   + _default operation_
+    + _default copy/assignment/destroy_
-    + compiler synthesizes default copy/assignment/destroy
+      + compiler synthesized
-      + operate recursively on each data element according to appropriate rule for the type of that element
+      + operate recursively on each data element according to appropriate rule for the _type of that element_
-      + class type member: call its copy constructor, assignment operator, and destructor
+        + _class type member_: call its copy constructor, assignment operator, and destructor
+        + _built-in type member_:
-      + built-in type member: copy and assign based on its value. do nothing for destroy (i.e. pointer not freed)
+          + copy and assign based on its value.
+          + destroying a pointer does not free the space at which the pointer points
+    + _default constructor_
+      + compiler synthesized if the class defines ZERO constructor explicitly
+        + note: defining just a copy constructor will make compiler skip the sythesis part
-    + default constructor recursively initializes each data member
+      + recursively initializes each data member
       + default-initialization / value-initialization for data members
   + _rule of three_
     + memory as resource
       + default destructor will destroy pointer, but does not free the space to which it points to, resulting in memory leak
       + default copy constructor does not allocate new space, hence 2 copies point to the same address.
 This becomes a problem if one copy is destroyed and we want to access the other copy
+      + to need to write custom destructor, copy constructor, and assignment concerning memory
     + hence _destructor, copy constructor, and assignment operator_ comes hand in hand
       + constructor: `T::T()` to allocate resources
       + destructor: `T::~T()` to free up resources